 The filing can be done by the registered property owner or by whoever can demonstrate management of the property.

-What data you must declare
+What data you must declare in the annual deposit

 The model is structured in three blocks: